Lai Đại Hàn: Reports and testimonies

-Impacts on Korean society
+Impact on Korean society

 Stephen Epstein, Director of the Asian Studies Programme at the Victoria University of Wellington, said that "Korea's legacy in Vietnam encompasses feelings of guilt, especially in a very concrete manifestation: thousands of children of mixed Korean-Vietnamese descent, the Lai Dai Han, a significant proportion of whom were abandoned by their fathers."

 A 25 April 2015 article in The Hankyoreh said that Yoon Mi-hyang, president of The Korean Council for the Women Drafted for Military Sexual Slavery by Japan, said the following while addressing the elderly Vietnamese women she had interviewed who said to have been sexually assaulted by the South Korean military during the Vietnam War, "I can't think of anything I can say to all of you.
 We were innocent victims too, but hearing now that Vietnamese women were victimized by us Koreans, we feel mortified and sorry as Koreans.
 That is why we intend to combine our strength and raise the Butterfly Fund to provide some small help to the victims."
 The Butterfly Fund was started on March 8, 2012, to help people who experience sexual violence during times of war.
 A 2015 article in The Hankyoreh said, "Now it's time for Seoul to sit down with Vietnamese authorities to find out the truth not only about the civilian massacres that took place during the Vietnam War, but also about the extent of military authorities' involvement in operating and managing "welfare stations" for their troops - and to take appropriate follow-up action."

 Discrimination within Vietnam

+After the war, under communism The Lai Dai Han's mother were accused of being collaborators with enemy countries, and were confiscated, ideologically educated, and imprisoned.

 The Lai Dai Han community has been facing social exclusion due to their "mixed ethnicity".
 It has been reported that many cannot read or write, with most not having access to basic health and education services.
 In addition to living with "stigma, shame and prejudice", the community also faces acute poverty as of 2020.

 A March 27, 2020, article in BBC News details some testimonies of the women of the Lai Dai Han community, who reported that their children "have faced a lifetime of abuse and discrimination, mocked for being Lai Dai Han".